Agenesis of the corpus callosum

 The corpus callosum is absent.

 Axial images: The bodies of lateral venticles have a parallel orientation.
 Fibers of white matter located in the medial side of bodies of lateral ventricles are called "Probst bundle".
-These are considered as the fibres that meant to make corpus callosum.
+These are considered as the fibers that meant to make corpus callosum.
 The posterior parts of lateral ventricles are enlarged; this is called "colpocephaly".

 Coronal images: "Steer horn", and "Viking helmet" signs are made by the frontal horns of the lateral ventricles in the coronal plane.